ajdickinson/EC-421--Fall-2020/lab_04/lab04.md

 Welcome back!
 Today, we're going to learn about functions.
 These notes are in depth to be sure everyone can learn these skills no matter where you are in your understanding.

 Let's start our lecture as we always do: load some packages.
 Packages, as you'll recall, are functions someone has written for R. For us today, we'll be working with...
-- ggplot2 to make amazing data visualizations,

 - tidyverse to help manipulate data,
 - magrittr, which helps us tidy up code, and
- -pacman which makes managing all of these packages so much simpler.
+- pacman which makes managing all of these packages so much simpler.
+- ggplot to make some awesome visuals (tune in for a more detailed ggplot lesson next week)

 ## Lesson 00: Packages

+Fire these suckers up

 ```r